-After much maligning of VMware's memory overcommit functionality, Microsoft promised to
+After much maligning of VMware's memory overcommit functionality, Microsoft promised to deliver a comparable feature in an upcoming release of Hyper-V.

 The new Dynamic Memory feature in Hyper-V R2 Service Pack 1 (SP1) is a memory management technique that Microsoft said will deliver greater virtual machine (VM) density while maintaining predictable performance.